Sometimes dealing with the everyday doldrums and rigors of life can start to feel like a bit too much for all of us. Work, school, kids, etc.

 Pronounced "hue-guh,” hygge is an intimate, mindful sense of contentment that is about comfort and connection with family and friends.

-“Hygge is about creating simple habits and traditions that reinforce comfort, satisfaction and a sense of belonging,” added Robert L. Trestman, Ph.D., M.D., chair of Carilion Clinic Psychiatry and Behavioral Medicine and Professor of Psychiatry and Behavioral Medicine at Virginia Tech Carilion School of Medicine.
+“Hygge is about creating simple habits and traditions that reinforce comfort, satisfaction and a sense of belonging,” explained Robert L. Trestman, Ph.D., M.D., chair of Carilion Clinic Psychiatry and Behavioral Medicine and Professor of Psychiatry and Behavioral Medicine at Virginia Tech Carilion School of Medicine.

 It is also an innate part of Danish culture, which happens to be considered one of the happiest places in the world, so they could be on to something.